-written notice (which shall be extended to 90 days if the Company is diligently attempting to cure such material breach), (b) the Company's failure to achieve the specified development and funding milestone events, or (c) the Company's insolvency.
+The Columbia Agreement will terminate upon the expiration of all the Company's royalty payment obligations in all countries.
+The Company may terminate the Columbia Agreement for convenience upon 90 days' written notice to Columbia University.
+At its election, Columbia University may terminate the Columbia Agreement, or convert the licenses granted to the Company into non-exclusive, non-sublicensable licenses, in the case of (a) the Company's uncured material breach upon 30 days' written notice (which shall be extended to 90 days if the Company is diligently attempting to cure such material breach), (b) the Company's failure to achieve the specified development and funding milestone events, or (c) the Company's insolvency.

-The Company recorded research and development expense related to the Columbia Agreement of \$0.6 million for the year ended December 31, 2017, and \$0.9 million from the execution of the Columbia Agreement through December 31, 2017.
+The Company recorded research and development expense related to the Columbia Agreement of \$0.6 million and \$0.5 million for the years ended December 31, 2017 and 2018, respectively, and \$1.4 million from the execution of the Columbia Agreement through December 31, 2018.

 Columbia University is a related party as they have been issued shares of the Company's common stock.
-As of December 31, 2017, the Company has \$0.2 million due to Columbia University included in accrued expenses and \$0.1 million included in accounts payable.
+As of December 31, 2017, the Company had \$0.2 million due to Columbia University included in accrued expenses and \$0.1 million included in accounts payable.
+As of December 31, 2018, the Company had \$0.1 million due to Columbia University included in accrued expenses and \$0.1 million included in accounts payable.